New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Introduction

-Gamma-ray bursts (GRBs) are considered one of the farthest sources of gamma-ray emissions, and they are usually classified into two types based on their durations, with long and short GRBs \citep{Kouveliotou:1993yx}.
-Long GRBs are typically linked to core-collapse SN \citep{Woosley:2006fn}, while short GRBs are related to neutron star mergers \citep{Nakar:2007yr}.
-In addition to the two types of GRBs mentioned above, several studies have proposed other subcategories \citep{Kulkarni:2016onj,Bhave:2017nnx}.
-Because of the high-energy photons and the subsecond timescale variation on signal, GRBs are referred to as potential candidates for LIV investigations \citep{Wei:2021vvn, Agrawal:2021cim}.
-Before the Fermi, some teams tested the LIV based on GRBs observations such as the Burst And Transient Source Experiment (BATSE) GRBs, GRB021206 from the Reuven Ramaty High Energy Solar Spectroscopic Imager (RHESSI), Swift, Konus-Wind and the High Energy Transient Explorer (HETE-2) \citep{Ellis:2002in, Boggs:2003kxa, Ellis:2005sjy, RodriquezMartinez:2006xc,Bolmont:2006kk,Lamon:2007wr}.
-Fermi observations get more stringent constraints on LIV, due to the exceptional sensitivity of the Fermi Large Area Telescope (LAT) in detecting high-energy GRBs emission (reaching up to tens of GeV).
-These constraints have been derived by the Fermi Collaboration based on their analysis of GRB080916C \citep{Fermi-LAT:2009owx} and GRB090510 \citep{FermiGBMLAT:2009nfe}, as well as by \cite{Xiao:2009xe} using data from GRB090510.
+GRBs are usually classified into two types based on their durations: long and short GRBs~\cite{Kouveliotou:1993yx}.
+Long GRBs are typically related to core-collapse supernovae (SNe)~\cite{Woosley:2006fn}, while short GRBs are related to neutron star mergers~\cite{Nakar:2007yr}.
+In addition to the two types of GRBs mentioned above, several studies have proposed other subcategories ~\cite{Kulkarni:2016onj,Bhave:2017nnx}.
+The search for LIV signatures in GRB data has evolved significantly with advances in GRB instrumentation.
+Early efforts to constrain LIV relied on GRB observations from instruments such as the Burst and Transient Source Experiment (BATSE), the Reuven Ramaty High Energy Solar Spectroscopic Imager (RHESSI), the Swift Gamma-Ray Burst Mission (Swift), the Konus instrument aboard the Wind spacecraft (Konus-Wind), and the High Energy Transient Explorer 2 (HETE-2)~\cite{RodriquezMartinez:2006xc,Bolmont:2006kk,Lamon:2007wr}.
+A major breakthrough came with the launch of the Fermi satellite, whose Large Area Telescope (LAT) provided exceptional sensitivity to high-energy GRB emission, reaching up to tens of GeV.
+Using this capability, the Fermi Collaboration obtained significantly tighter LIV constraints from the analyzes of GRB 080916C~\cite{Fermi-LAT:2009owx} and GRB 090510~\cite{FermiGBMLAT:2009nfe}, with further independent results reported for GRB 090510~\cite{Xiao:2009xe}.